DoMyLLC.com DoMyLLC.com

 Planning for Business Continuity

-In these uncertain times, and with greater pressures placed on organisations than ever before, having plans in place to ensure the continuity of services in every eventuality is a key part of what makes an organisation resilient.
-Business continuity management is an emerging field that brings together risk assetssment and contingency planning to ensure that a company’s operations are able to continue no matter what curve balls might come its way.
+In these uncertain times, and with greater pressures placed on organizations than ever before, having plans in place to ensure the continuity of services in every eventuality is a key part of what makes an organization resilient.
+Business continuity management is an emerging field that brings together risk assessment and contingency planning to ensure that a company’s operations are able to continue no matter what curve balls might come its way.

 Still an emerging discipline, business continuity management is one that’s gaining credibility in the business community.
 Although disaster and major incident planning are fields where particularly the public sector have focused a good deal of attention on through the years, more and more companies are now waking up to the fact that a disruption to something outside of their control could seriously affect their ability to function.